pkemkes/ctf-writeups/cccamp23/cybercrime/README.md

 [<img src="./assets/screen3.png" alt="screen3.png" width="350"/>](./assets/screen3.png)

 We could either try every possible option when sending this request...
 But we also have the source code available.
-So let's see what checkes are used when creating a user.
+So let's see what checks are used when creating a user.

-[!NOTE]
+> _**NOTE:**_
 Before diving into the code: Every request to the API of the page is sent via POST to the `/json_api` route.
 The specific action is defined with field in the body of the message, respectively called `action`.
 The other field in the body is called `data` and contains whatever information is necessary for the request.

 The [app.py](./assets/files/app/app.py) contains the server logic with some helper functions and the defined routes.
 Some more functions are defined in the [Userdb.py](./assets/files/app/Userdb.py).
 But most interesting: The `flag.txt` is in the same directory as those two files.
 Reading the contents of that file is clearly the goal of this challenge.